rylew2/portfolio-rylew/content/book/staffengineer.md

     - Write and Revise - initially draft your promotion packet, then review and edit it for clarity/content
     - Get feedback from peers (especially those in staff-plus roles)

 - Find a sponsor - promotions are a team activity - don't play team games alone.
-This should be a person speaking up for your work in forums of influence.
-Sponsors usually ahve a lot of organizational capital but not a lot of time - so you must help align the pieces for them
+This should be a person speaking up for your work in forums of influence.Sponsors typically possess considerable organizational capital but limited time, so you must assist in aligning the pieces for them.
 - Make sure your skip-level manager is familiar with your work's impact to remember it in a meeting

 This approach is not just about assembling a packet for promotion; it's about focusing your efforts and aligning with your manager to actively work towards your goal.
 When it's time to formalize your packet, it will be a refinement of your ongoing work rather than a last-minute compilation, making the promotion process smoother and more reflective of your continuous development.